 The National Museum of Malaysia (Tripadvisor Reviews*) is divided into four exhibits about four different periods of Malaysia’s history, starting far back in time and ending in the current day.
 There are also several exhibits around the museum grounds, such as old planes and trains.

+This is the end of the Kuala Lumpur Walking Tour.
 There is a useful Metro stop right by the National Museum, from which you can take a train back to the beginning of the hike, or to other attractions in Kuala Lumpur further away from the centre, as described below.

 Best Museums in Central Kuala Lumpur